abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 }
 ```

 **Override a method on a class imported from JAR dependency**: create a subclass and override the method (overrides on parent class ref too) and declare a custom bean of original type in a config class with the same name `@Bean("")` or use `@Primary`.
-We should try to avoid changing code too much here since original class maybe autowired at multiple places in the code.
+We should try to avoid changing code too much here since original class maybe autowired at multiple places in the code hence `@Qualifier` isn't a good solution here.
 ```java
 // original class autowired in multiple places in existing code
 @Autowired